szymAbr/nice-weather/README.md

 ## Project Status

 This project is currently in development.
+Functionality to store favorite cities to be added.

 ## Summary